Policy and Practice Impacts

 Banu Bedestenci Sönmez Liver Exchange System

-Building on these ideas in Ergin, Sönmez and Ünver (2020), together with Utku Ünver, we reached an agreement with the leadership of the liver transplant institute at Inonu University (Malatya-Turkey) in September 2019 to set up and run a single-center liver exchange system.
-Only next to the ASAN Medical Center in Seoul-South Korea, the institute at Inonu University is the second highest-volume liver transplant center worldwide with 250-300 living-donor liver transplants annually.
-As part of our agreement, the system was named after my beloved late wife Banu Bedestenci Sönmez whom we lost in August 2016.
-After three years of a delay due to bureaucracy and the Covid-19 pandemic, Banu Bedestenci Sönmez Liver Exchange System was launched in June 2022.
+The Liver Transplantation Institute at Inonu University, located in Malatya, Turkey, is the second-highest-volume liver transplant center worldwide, performing 250-280 living-donor liver transplants annually.
+As part of our agreement, the system was named after my beloved late wife, Banu Bedestenci Sönmez, whom we lost in August 2016.
+After a three-year delay caused by bureaucracy and the Covid-19 pandemic, the pilot phase of the Banu Bedestenci Sönmez Liver Exchange System was launched in June 2022.

 The First 4-Way Liver Exchange in the World